MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Effects of account security on inquiries

 Account security will apply to all account fields in the inquiry windows in all modules.
-If you don’t have full access to all accounts, you won’t be able to view secured accounts by using an account lookup, by using the browse buttons, by entering a secured account number, or by zooming from an account field on another window.
+If you don't have full access to all accounts, you won't be able to view secured accounts by using an account lookup, by using the browse buttons, by entering a secured account number, or by zooming from an account field on another window.

 When you use an inquiry window that includes an account field you can view records that include secured accounts.
-However, the account field will be blank and the message “Access denied/Account missing” will appear in the Description field.
-If you attempt to enter an account number that is secured, the message “You don’t have permission to create new accounts or view all accounts” will appear when you move from the field.
+However, the account field will be blank and the message "Access denied/Account missing" will appear in the Description field.
+If you attempt to enter an account number that is secured, the message "You don't have permission to create new accounts or view all accounts" will appear when you move from the field.
 The account and description fields will be cleared.

 #### Effects of account security on reports and report options

 Account security applies to all reports in all modules.
-If you don’t have full access to all accounts, you won’t be able to create a report that includes secured accounts.
+If you don't have full access to all accounts, you won't be able to create a report that includes secured accounts.

-In the report options windows, if you don’t have full access to all accounts, you won’t be able to restrict the report using a secured account number.
+In the report options windows, if you don't have full access to all accounts, you won't be able to restrict the report using a secured account number.

 #### Effects of account security on maintenance windows